Vibhanshu17/hr-tool/README.md

 This is a NextJS application.
 It also has a simple Flask backend with a few endpoints to run python code.

 ### Front End:
-Essentially TailwindCSS with MUI accordian component
+It's essentially Tailwind CSS with one MUI accordion component